Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "That’s it for the sensitive items.
 I *did* say it would be brief, My Father."

 "...Fair ‘nuff!"
-Daar clicked his Button again, and was again put slightly out of sorts by the sudden presence of background...everything.
+Daar clicked his Button again, and was again put slightly out of sorts by the sudden presence of background... everything.

 "Okay.
 What else…?"